ibnuda/fpmortals/manuscript/complete.md

 #### `Default`

-Unfortunately, the `iotaz` API for `.traverse` (and its analogy, `.coptraverse`) requires us to define natural transformations, which have a clunky syntax, even with the `kind-projector` plugin.

 Sayangnya, APA `iotaz` untuk `.traverse` (dan analognya, `.coptraverse`) meminta kita untuk mendefinisikan transformasi natural, yang mempunyai sintaks kikuk,